 Collaborative Partners Represented on the Board:

-- Caroline Eller, Tennessee Historical Commission
+- Caroline Eller, Metropolitan Historic Zoning Commission (Nashville)

 - Lindsay L. Crockett, East Tennessee Development District

 - East Tennessee Quality Growth (Todd Morgan representing)